mui/material-ui/docs/src/pages/components/button-group/button-group.md

 {{"demo": "pages/components/button-group/GroupOrientation.js"}}

-## Icon button

-The `IconButton` component isn't supported.
-You can wrap an icon with a regular button instead.

-{{"demo": "pages/components/button-group/IconButtonGroup.js"}}

 ## Split button

 `ButtonGroup` can also be used to create a split button.
 The dropdown can change the button action (as in this example) or be used to immediately trigger a related action.